Megan Clark: Awards

 In the 2014 Queen's Birthday Honours List, Clark was appointed a Companion of the Order of Australia (AC), for "eminent service to scientific research and development through fostering innovation, to science administration through strategic leadership roles, and to the development of public policy for technological sciences".

 Personal life

-Clark is married to Trent Hutchinson who is also a graduate of Queens University.
+Clark is married to Trent Hutchinson who is also a graduate of Queen's University.